dailybruin/interactive.2015.a-paper-trail/_posts/2015-11-10-litigating-hope.markdown

 > Maria Alcantara paid more than $600 for the privilege of discovering she didn’t qualify for DACA.

 Still, at the behest of her father, Alcantara and her family sought out a legal adviser who had been recommended to them.
 The consultant assured the family that Alcantara, in fact, was eligible.
-After paying her $150, the consultant assisted Alcantara in filling out her application and continued to run through the motions, as if this was just another case.
+After Alcantara paid $150, the consultant assisted her in filling out an application and continued to run through the motions, as if this was just another case.

 Then, suddenly, silence.
 Half a year passed, and in January 2015 Alcantara received the news in a letter from the United States Citizenship and Immigration Services: Her application had been rejected.
 Confused, she went to UC Santa Cruz’s student legal services center, which put her in contact with a volunteer lawyer who confirmed the worst: Because she had arrived in 2009, she was ineligible for DACA.